 Get Support If You're a Caregiver

 When you're taking care of a loved one, it’s important to care for yourself, too.
-The emotional and physical stress of caregiving can cause health problems — so get the support you need to take care of your own health.
+The emotional and physical stress of being a caregiver can cause health problems — so get the support you need to take care of your own health.

 What is a caregiver?